What is Hybrid Log Gamma?

 What about the LUT Pack?

-With all that said, there may be instances where a LUT needs to be used, such as with an external Monitor & Recorder (Think Atomos or SmallHD) or in applications that require lower levels of precision such as Adobe Premiere and Final Cut Pro.
-The HLG Normalized LUT Pack is available for these purposes.
+However, there may be instances where a LUT needs to be used, such as with an external Monitor & Recorder (Think Atomos or SmallHD) or in applications that require lower levels of precision such as Adobe Premiere and Final Cut Pro.
+The HLG Normalized LUT Pack is also available for these purposes.
 The LUTs have been developed programmatically, meaning the highest level of accuracy possible for a 33 point cube LUT.
 What’s more, the LUTs are offered in both Data Levels and Video Levels to cover multiple use-case scenarios across video editing applications and monitoring platforms.

 Is this Snake Oil like many LUTs on YouTube?